goobiexyz/Rute/README.md

 ## Objectives
 Rute is a general purpose data-interchange file format that structures information in a relational tree.
 It aims to be a concise alternative to XML.

-### To Do
-- Currently finishing up writing a parser for Go

 ## Syntax

 ### Tree Structure